linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2-Debt contracts due to the lack of information/HBS A Strategic Perspective on Bankruptcy.md

 ---
-title: HBS A Strategic Perspective on Bankruptcy
+title: "HBS A Strategic Perspective on Bankruptcy"
+parent_directory: "II.
+The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2-Debt contracts due to the lack of information"
+formatted: "2025-12-21 08:45:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
 primary_tags:
   - corporate bankruptcy
   - chapter 11 reorganization